Breath Biopsy® – Breath Analysis of VOC Biomarkers

 Investigate Breath Biomarkers with Breath Biopsy

-The Breath Biopsy Collection Station, featuring the ReCIVA® Breath Sampler and CASPER™ Portable Air Supply enables reliable, reproducible collection of breath VOCs for a wide range of applications.
-Subjects breathe a controlled supply of air, and samples of their breath are captured and stabilized on Breath Biopsy Cartridges, which can be shipped for processing and analysis at our specialized Breath Biopsy Laboratory
+The Breath Biopsy Collection Station, featuring the ReCIVA® Breath Sampler and CASPER Portable Air Supply enables reliable, reproducible collection of breath VOCs for a wide range of applications.
+Subjects breathe a controlled supply of filtered air to minimize background contaminant VOCs from entering the breath sample.
+The ReCIVA device uses inbuilt sensors to specifically collect the fraction of breath associated with air deeper in the lungs to maximize the collection of biologically relevant VOCs, which are then adsorbed onto sorbent tubes within the ReCIVA device.
+These tubes can be shipped for processing and analysis at our specialized Breath Biopsy Laboratory.

-Using an advanced analysis platform built on GC-Orbitrap™ technology we can support high-resolution targeted and untargeted biomarker discovery, performing statistical analyses and providing detailed reporting of results to help identify and develop biomarkers of interest for a range of applications.
+Using an advanced analysis platform built on GC-Orbitrap™ technology we can support high-resolution targeted and untargeted breath analysis for biomarker discovery.
+We can perform statistical analyses and provide a detailed report of results to help identify and develop biomarkers of interest for a range of applications.

-This approach can also be combined with exogenous VOC (EVOC®) Probes, which further increase sensitivity by targeting specific biological processes for exhaled VOC analysis.
+This approach can also be combined with exogenous VOC (EVOC®) Probes, which further increase sensitivity by targeting specific biological processes for exhaled VOC biomarker analysis.
+This further increases the power of exhaled breath analysis in disease detection.

 What are the key applications of Breath Biopsy?